 This next school year continues the state's transition from the California English Learner Development Test (CELDT) to the new ELPAC.
 This workshop is designed for district and school administrators, English learner coordinators, and teachers who support English learners.
 It will explore the differences and similarities between CELDT and ELPAC, ELPAC blueprints, and implications for integrated and designated ELD instruction.
 Register by clicking on the date below.

 Cost: $80 per person for three or more participants from the same site or district or $100 for individual attendees.
 The cost includes breakfast, lunch, and materials.

 - Nov.
 17 from 8:30 to 3:30 p.m. at Point Loma Nazarene University in Mission Valley

 Bringing Integrated and Designated ELD to Life

 Learn how to meet your students' needs through integrated and designated ELD instruction.
 Fill your toolkit with strategies and resources to design meaningful tasks and lessons.
-Target Audience:
+Designed for K-5 teachers.

 Instructional aides who are administrating the ELPAC will build their knowledge on the ELD Standards and the ELPAC.

-Cost: $90 per person, or $75 per person for 3 or more from same District/Site.
+Cost: $90 per person, or $75 per person for three or more from same district/site.